 According to the FBI investigation into the case, Thornton apparently unloaded some of the plane’s cargo of cocaine mid-flight, as the plane was carrying too much weight.
 In the days after the Cessna and Thornton’s body were discovered, investigators found over 220 pounds of cocaine in the mountains of Georgia, packed in duffel bags matching the one Thornton carried.
 A few months later, the Georgia Bureau of Investigation reported that a dead, 175-pound bear was found among 40 open containers of cocaine, again matching the packaging used by Thornton.

 The December 22nd announcement of the bear’s discovery is where his journey to Lexington begins.
 In a post on the Kentucky for Kentucky website, the group writes that they contacted the Georgia Bureau of Investigation and, since no one forgets a Cocaine Bear, the agency was able to connect the group to the medical examiner who performed the bear’s necropsy.
-The medical examiner generously provided Kentucky for Kentucky with one of the all-time greatest descriptions of cause of death:
+The medical examiner provided this description of the cause of death:

 “Its stomach was literally packed to the brim with cocaine.
 There isn’t a mammal on the planet that could survive that.
 Cerebral hemorrhaging, respiratory failure, hyperthermia, renal failure, heart failure, stroke.
 You name it, that bear had it.”

 Regardless of the multitude of internal system failures, the bear was still in good shape externally, so naturally the medical examiner asked a friend who dabbled in taxidermy to stuff it.
-The medical examiner gave the bear to Chattahoochee River National Recreation Area, who displayed it in the visitor center as just a regular old stuffed bear.
-When an approaching wildfire forced the visitor center’s evacuation in the early ‘90s, the bear was moved temporarily to a storage facility, where it—and the other items in the unit—was unfortunately stolen before the parks staff could retrieve it.
+The medical examiner gave the bear to Chattahoochee River National Recreation Area, which displayed it in the visitor center as just a regular old stuffed bear.
+When an approaching wildfire forced the visitor center’s evacuation in the early 1990s, the bear was moved temporarily to a storage facility, where it was unfortunately stolen (along with other items in the unit) before the parks staff could retrieve it.

 According to Kentucky for Kentucky, Cocaine Bear then found himself in a Nashville pawn shop, where he was purchased by (believe it or not) the legendary outlaw country singer Waylon Jennings.
 Jennings knew about Cocaine Bear’s drug trafficking connection, and decided it would make a great gift for friend and Kentucky native Ron Johnson.